CoherentStructures/CoherentStructures.jl/docs/src/fem.md

 See also the documentation in [`dof2node`](@ref) and [`CoherentStructures.gridContext`](@ref)

+When working with (non-natural) boundary conditions, the ordering is further changed, as there will be less degrees of freedom in total.
+See also the documentation below.

+## Assembly

+See [Stiffness and Mass Matrices](@ref) from the [API](@ref) section.

 ## Evaluating Functions in the Approximation Space

 given a series of coefficients that represent a function in the approximation space, to evaluate a function at a point, use the `evaluate_function_from_nodevals` or `evaluate_function_from_dofvals` functions.